 1. Stay in touch with family

-If you’re a migrant worker, or simply live in a different city than your loved ones, then you’re already used to finding alternatives for face-to-face contact.
+If you’re a migrant worker, or simply live in a different city than your loved ones, then you’re already used to finding alternatives for staying in face-to-face contact.
 However, now you have the chance to make these calls longer, reminisce about childhood memories, try to play games or watch a movie simultaneously.
 You might even be able to get a hold of those loved ones whose schedules always clashed with yours.

 2. Unplug from the news

 Although staying informed is important, it’s easy to spiral after spending all day watching all the wrong numbers go up.
 Instead, designate some moments of the day to checking the news.
 This way, it will be easier to dedicate your time to activities that make you feel calm.

 3. Make the most of free services

 In solidarity of those affected by COVID-19, many companies and institutions have been releasing free content or removing paywalls for the next month or so.
 There’s everything from free online museum tours to courses and certifications.
 Doing something productive will keep your brain busy, allowing you to take a break from stressing and worrying.
 Using this time to learn new skills is one way of fostering the right mindset for getting back in the game.

 We all have a list of things we say we’ll get to when our lives finally slow down.
 Thanks to the coronavirus lockdowns, it does seem like the time to fix that curtain or that banister is upon us.
 Crossing items off the list will grant you a sense of accomplishment during these uncertain times.